ishaanR87/CountryProject/README.md

 # Description

 The Country Project is a web application that allows users to search for and retrieve information about different countries.
 It provides details such as the country's name, capital, population, and region.
+The API used in the application is REST Countries API.
+The link for this API is ***https://restcountries.com/v3.1/all***

 # Technologies Used